Mental Training Techniques

 If you do not believe you are capable of setting that record, scoring that goal or winning that match then you cannot possibly play your best.
-This type of self-belief however does not always come naturally to sportsmen and women.
+This type of self-belief, however, does not always come naturally to sportsmen and women.
 Imagining yourself in these scenarios however can-do wonders for a confidence boost.
-Tennis star Evonne Goolagong is just one sports person who combined visualisation into her training, "Every time I hit the ball on the wall I uses to pretend I was there (Wimbledon).
+Tennis star Evonne Goolagong is just one sports person who combined visualisation into her training, "Every time I hit the ball on the wall I used to pretend I was there (Wimbledon).
 When I went to sleep I used to pretend I was there".

 Sometimes giving yourself a pep talk is all you need to stay focused and improve your confidence.
 During training, set yourself realistic performance goals and encourage yourself to meet your targets.
 Sports teams can also benefit from group talks to boost morale.
 When the whole team is feeling confident, your opponents suddenly will not seem so intimidating.

 A whole host of professional sportsmen and women have used meditation as part of their training, including Lebron James, Kobe Bryant and Michael Jordan.
 Concentrating on breathing techniques and letting go of negative thoughts can help you to control your emotions so that you can avoid feelings like anxiety, fear and frustration by taking the focus away from your performance.